polymorphic/tesla-model-y-checklist/README.md

 ### Locked

+- [ ] Vehicle VIN matches the expected assigned VIN
+- [ ] Color is as ordered
+- [ ] Wheel style is as ordered
 - [ ] Check the head light fit
 - [ ] Inspect the paint around intake vents on the front bumper
 - [ ] Inspect the frunk, look for paint defects, dents and signs of improper closing by the sides of the T logo